maxgrenderjones/streamutils/README.md

 Or perhaps you are one of those friends, and your heart sinks at the thought of all the for loops you'd need to replicate a simple `grep "$username" /etc/passwd | cut -f 1,3 -d : --output-delimiter=" "` in python?
 Well, hopefully streamutils is for you.

 Put simply, streamutils is a pythonic implementation of the pipelines offered by unix shells and the coreutils toolset.
-Streamutils is not (at least not primarily) a python wrapper around tools that you call from the commandline or a wrapper around `subprocess`.
-For that, you want [sh] or its previous incarnation [pbs].
+Streamutils is not (at least not primarily) a python wrapper around tools that you call from the commandline or a wrapper around `subprocess`  (for that, you want [sh] or its previous incarnation [pbs]).
+However, it can interface with external programmes through its `run` command.

 Enough already!
 What does it do?
 Perhaps it's best explained with an example.
 Suppose you want to reimplement our bash pipeline outlined above: